-Naturally, we first need to download data which was deposited on GEO database by Miller et al. in two supersets: GSE122675 - TIL superset and GSE122712 - LCMV superset.
-Alternatively you can use Single Cell Datasets widget to load the Tumor infiltrating CD8+ and the CD8+ in chronic viral infection datasets.
+Naturally, we first need to download data which was deposited on the GEO database by Miller et al. in two supersets: GSE122675 - TIL superset and GSE122712 - LCMV superset.
+Alternatively, you can avoid having to download data from the GEO database by using the Single Cell Datasets widget to load the Tumor infiltrating CD8+ and the CD8+ in chronic viral infection datasets.

 Make sure you download files in MTX format, each superset into a separate folder, and rename files into matrix.mtx, genes.tvs and barcodes.tvs, since this is the format automatically recognised by the Load Data widget in scOrange.

 So, now we have both datasets and before we start clustering them, we have to name genes and normalise the data using Genes and Single Cell Preprocess widgets.

 After that we start by clustering the LCMV superset and later, using the marker genes, we identify here, for stem-like and terminally exhausted CD8+ T cells, to see if we can classify the same groups in TIL superset.

 We drive the data through the Louvain Clustering widget, where we set the resolution to 2.3 and k neighbours to 100 to elicit 6 clusters.